foofork/orchflow/docs/IMPLEMENTATION_PLAN.md

 # orchflow Implementation Plan

-## Overview

-This document outlines the implementation roadmap for orchflow's remaining features, including UI components, AI-driven terminal enhancements, and system integrations.
-With all infrastructure phases complete, the focus is on building user-facing features and intelligent orchestration capabilities.
+This document provides technical specifications and implementation details for orchflow features.
+For current development status and priorities, see [DEVELOPMENT_ROADMAP.md](../DEVELOPMENT_ROADMAP.md).

 ## High Priority Tech Debt (Concurrent with UI Development)